 The process and rules for starting a business can vary from state to state.
 This might not be an issue if you can be flexible about where you base your business, for example you could choose a state that has low or no state corporate income tax.
 If you need to be in a particular area or to be based in multiple states then you’ll need to look into the legislation for these states in detail to make sure there aren’t any costs or restrictions that would be prohibitive for your business.

 Consider the costs

-As well as the AUD to USD exchange rate there are a number of costs to consider when deciding if expanding to the US will be profitable for your business.
+As well as the pound to dollar exchange rate there are a number of costs to consider when deciding if expanding to the US will be profitable for your business.

 As previously mentioned, taxes and legislation vary from state to state so to conduct a thorough cost analysis you’ll need to look into state as well as national rules for businesses.
 For example, only South Dakota and Wyoming don’t charge a state corporate tax, with charges for other states ranging from 2.5% in North Carolina to 11.5% in New Jersey.

-One positive factor is the federal corporate tax, which is 21% in the US, making it slightly lower than the 30% in Australia.
+You’ll also need to consider federal corporate tax which is 21% in the US, making it slightly higher than the 19% in the UK.

 The US has a large commercial real estate market so you’ll have a great choice of locations if you need a US office, factory or warehouse.
 As you might expect, prices vary between states.
 In terms of price per square foot for offices, New York is the most expensive, with LA being significantly cheaper.
 Cheaper still are Boston, Philadelphia, Chicago and Atlanta with Dallas having some of the most affordable office space.

 To help you decide if it’s worth branching out into the US market, it’s worth noting how your sector performs.
 This can provide an indication of whether there’s strong demand for your sector or a potential gap in the market if your sector isn’t already well represented.